JaneliaSciComp/JaneliaDataStandards/ArrayOrder.md

 its coordinates.
 We will call `i` the "left" or "first" index, and `k` the "right" or "last" index.

-The only valid coordinates for arrays are the non-negative integers.
+In this document, we will consider the non-negative integers as the only valid coordinates for arrays (though this can be different in other contexts).

 The following will describe conventions for mapping multi-dimensional indexes (ordered tuples of integers) to the scalar integer index of the